 Today, I do not put any bumper stickers or license plate frames on my vehicles advertising my hobbies.
 Those neat little stickers saying, “I Love Nikon” or “I Love Canon” or “I’d Rather Be Taking Pictures” just scream “Free Camera Gear”.
 The bad elements in the world know we usually leave extra camera gear in our cars and we tend to wander away for hours at a time.

 I’ve recently read that one of the latest threats to our camera gear’s safety are thieves who, after identifying you as a photographer, will follow you until you stop at a convenience store or a local restaurant and then break-in and steal your photo gear in a matter of seconds.

-Here are a few tips to make life a little more difficult for would be thieves.
+Here are a few tips to make life a little more difficult for would-be thieves.

 1. Do not put cute photo related bumper stickers and license plate frames on your car.

-2. Do not leave your camera gear laying out in plan sight.
+2. Do not leave your camera gear laying out in plain sight.
 Put the gear in your trunk, throw a jacket over the top of it, or only take enough gear that you can carry with you.

 3. Keep your head on a swivel.
 In other words, be aware of what’s going on around you.